Censorship of YouTube: General

-In some countries YouTube is completely blocked, either through a long-term standing ban or for more limited periods of time such as during periods of unrest, the run-up to an election, or in response to upcoming political anniversaries.
-In other countries, access to the website as a whole remains open, but access to specific videos is blocked due to many reasons including orders from country jurisdiction.
+In some countries YouTube is completely blocked, either through a long-standing ban or for more limited periods of time such as during periods of unrest, the run-up to an election, or in response to upcoming political anniversaries.
+In other countries, access to the website as a whole remains open, but access to specific videos is blocked due to many reasons, including orders from country jurisdiction.
 In both cases, a VPN is usually deployed to bypass geographical restrictions.
 In cases where the entire site is banned due to one particular video, YouTube will often agree to remove or limit access to that video in order to restore service.

 As of September 2012, countries with standing national bans on YouTube include China, Iran, and Turkmenistan.
 Due to disputes between GEMA and YouTube over royalties, many videos featuring copyrighted songs were inaccessible in Germany.
 After an agreement was made between the companies in November 2016, these videos became accessible.

-YouTube's Terms of Service prohibit the posting of videos which violate copyrights or depict pornography, or those which promote racism, illegal acts, gratuitous violence, or hate speech.
+YouTube's Terms of Service prohibit the posting of videos that violate copyrights or depict pornography, or those that promote racism, illegal acts, gratuitous violence, or hate speech.
 User-posted videos that violate such terms may be removed and replaced with a message stating: "This video is no longer available because its content violated YouTube's Terms of Service".
 Additionally, Google reserves the right to terminate any account for any reason, even without notice.

 YouTube offers an opt-in feature known as "Restricted Mode", which filters videos that might contain mature content.

-Shadowbanning of comments

-Comments on YouTube are frequently shadowbanned without the poster even being informed of it.

-Once posted, the comment appears but immediately disappears when the page is refreshed.